-When driving Alaska's highways please note that Alaska State law requires drivers on a two lane roadway outside of an urdan area to safely pull over when there are five or more vehicles immediately behind.
+Please note when driving Alaska's highways, Alaska State law requires drivers on a two lane roadway outside of an urban area to safely pull over when there are five or more vehicles immediately behind.

 You may carry firearms for protection or hunting in Alaska with proper permits.

 Airline passengers must declare their firearms and check them as baggage.

 Adults (18+) may take non-prohibited firearms into Canada for a lawful purpose.
 There are more restrictions on handguns than hunting rifles and shotguns.

 Visitors must declare their firearms on a special form and pay a fee of $25 Canadian for up to seven in transit to Alaska.